-This Official Statement has been prepared in connection with the offer for sale of \$2,500,000 in aggregate principal amount of General Obligation Refunding Bonds, Series 2020 (the "Bonds"), issued by Sanitary and Improvement District No. 508 of Douglas County, Nebraska (Canterberry Crossing), a body corporate and politic and a political subdivision of the State of Nebraska (the "District").
+This Official Statement has been prepared in connection with the offer for sale of \$1,600,000 in aggregate principal amount of General Obligation Refunding Bonds, Series 2020 (the "Bonds") issued by Sanitary and Improvement District No. 455 of Douglas County, Nebraska (Indian Creek Business Park), a body corporate and politic and a political subdivision of the State of Nebraska (the "District").

 Pursuant to Sections 10-615 and 31-727 et seq., Reissue Revised Statutes of Nebraska, as amended (the "Act"), a sanitary and improvement district may, finance or refinance the capital costs of public improvements and public infrastructure within the boundaries of such district.
 Once duly established, a sanitary and improvement district possesses certain powers, including, but not limited to, the authority to issue warrants and bonds for its authorized purposes, to assess special assessments and to levy ad valorem taxes to repay its indebtedness.
+Gottsch Development Co. (the "Developer") established the District in December of 1999.